btschwertfeger/KrakenEx.jl/README.md

 # 🚨 Troubleshooting

-- Check if your version of <b>python-kraken-sdk version</b> is the newest.
+- Check if your version of <b>KrakenEx.jl version</b> is the newest.
 - Check the <b>permissions of your API keys</b> and the required permissions on the respective endpoints.
 - If you get some cloudflare or <b>rate limit errors</b>, please check your Kraken Tier level and maybe apply for a higher rank if required.
 - <b>Use different API keys for different algorithms</b>, because the nonce calculation is based on timestamps and a sent nonce must always be the highest nonce ever sent of that API key.
 Having multiple algorithms using the same keys will result in invalid nonce errors.